SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q6: Difference between pages and app router?
 Why App Router is preferred over Pages Router?**

-- Pages router: uses /pages directory, older version.
+- Pages router: Each route corresponds to a single page file in the pages/ directory.it is older version.
-- App router: introduced in Next.js 13, uses /app directory, server components, and layout.js.
+- App router: introduced in Next.js 13, Uses the app/ directory with nested layouts and server components.

 App router is preferred because App router provides better flexibility with nested layouts, server components, and improved routing. and Encourages modular architecture and reusability of UI components using layout and template